Heitor Villa-Lobos

 Heitor Villa-Lobos (March 5, 1887November 17, 1959) was a Brazilian composer, conductor, cellist, and classical guitarist described as "the single most significant creative figure in 20th-century Brazilian art music".
 Villa-Lobos has globally become one of the most recognizable South American composers in music history.
-A prolific composer, he wrote many orchestral, chamber, instrumental and vocal works, totaling over 2,000 works by his death in 1959.
+A prolific composer, he wrote many orchestral, chamber, instrumental and vocal works, totaling over 2,000 pieces by his death in 1959.
 His music was influenced by both Brazilian folk music and stylistic elements from the European classical tradition, as exemplified by his Bachianas Brasileiras (Brazilian Bach-pieces) and his Chôros.
 His Etudes for classical guitar (1929), dedicated to Andrés Segovia, and his 5 Preludes (1940), dedicated to his spouse Arminda Neves d'Almeida, a.k.a.
 "Mindinha", are important works in the classical guitar repertory.

 Biography

 Youth and exploration

 Villa-Lobos was born in Rio de Janeiro.
 His father, Raúl, was a civil servant, an educated man of Spanish extraction, a librarian, and an amateur astronomer and musician.
 In Villa-Lobos's early childhood, Brazil underwent a period of social revolution and modernisation, abolishing slavery in 1888 and overthrowing the Empire of Brazil in 1889.
 The changes in Brazil were reflected in its musical life: previously European music had been the dominant influence, and the courses at the Conservatório de Música were grounded in traditional counterpoint and harmony.
 Villa-Lobos underwent very little of this formal training.
 After a few abortive harmony lessons, he learnt music by illicit observation from the top of the stairs of the regular musical evenings at his house arranged by his father.
-He learned to play cello, clarinet, and classical guitar.
-When his father died suddenly in 1899 he earned a living for his family by playing in cinema and theatre orchestras in Rio.
+He learned to play the cello, clarinet, and classical guitar.
+When his father died suddenly in 1899, he earned a living for his family by playing in cinema and theatre orchestras in Rio.

 Around 1905 Villa-Lobos started explorations of Brazil's "dark interior", absorbing the native Brazilian musical culture.
 Serious doubt has been cast on some of Villa-Lobos's tales of the decade or so he spent on these expeditions, and about his capture and near escape from cannibals, with some believing them to be fabrications or wildly embellished romanticism.
-After this period, he gave up any idea of conventional training and instead absorbed the musical influences of Brazil's indigenous cultures, themselves based on Portuguese and African, as well as American Indian elements.
+After this period, he gave up any idea of conventional training and instead absorbed the musical influences of Brazil's indigenous cultures, as well as traditions based on Portuguese, African, and American Indian elements.
 His earliest compositions were the result of improvisations on the classical guitar from this period.

 Villa-Lobos played with many local Brazilian street-music bands; he was also influenced by the cinema and Ernesto Nazareth's improvised tangos and polkas.
 For a time Villa-Lobos became a cellist in a Rio opera company, and his early compositions include attempts at Grand Opera.
 Encouraged by Arthur Napoleão, a pianist and music publisher, he decided to compose seriously.